anaconda/anaconda-auth/libs/anaconda-cloud-auth/README.md

 ## API requests

-The Client class is a subclass of [requests.Session](https://requests.readthedocs.io/en/latest/user/advanced/#session-objects).
+The BaseClient class is a subclass of [requests.Session](https://requests.readthedocs.io/en/latest/user/advanced/#session-objects).
 It will automatically load the API key from the keyring on each request.
 If the API key is expired it will raise a `TokenExpiredError`.